Thor-TechSavy/blog_app/README.md

 There is a service class `CommentService` that you should implement.
 See contents of that class to see detailed requirements.
 For each method, there is a javadoc comment that describes expected behavior.

-There are some tests that are currently failing and your solution should satisfy these tests requirements.
-Remember that provided tests verify the functional correctness, however, you should remember to fulfill all best practices as well.

-## Hints
-Feel free to create new and modify existing files.
-You can add some new dependencies if you will, to do so just modify appropriate `pom.xml`. **Do not change unit tests**, however.

-Please follow conventions used in this project.

-### Good Luck!